luissimas/zettelkasten/2 - Notes/Recursion.md

 # Performance
 The main drawback from the recursive approach is that when we call a function, all its variables are stored in the stack, so for each call we have to store all the variables "again".
 This can become a problem when a program has a lot of recursive calls.

->"Loops may achieve a performance gain for your program.
+>Loops may achieve a performance gain for your program.
 Recursion may achieve a performance gain for your programmer.
-Choose which is more important in your situation."
+Choose which is more important in your situation.